 STEPS TO LOTUS CERTIFICATION

-- LOTUS BIO, for buildings in operation
+- LOTUS BIO: for all types of buildings in operation

-- LOTUS Homes, for single-dwelling homes
+- LOTUS Homes: for new construction of single-dwelling homes

-- LOTUS Interiors, for interiors fit-out projects
+- LOTUS Interiors: for interior fit-out projects

-Step 2: Register your project with VGBC
+Step 3: Register your project with VGBC

 Upon successful registration, the project will:

 - be assigned a PIN (Project Identification Number)

 - get listed on LOTUS Project Directory on VGBC website

 - get access to a complete package of documentation for LOTUS certification process, including a Submission Folder and a Resources Folder (with supporting tools, calculators, guidelines and templates)

 - be assigned a LOTUS Representative to help with clarification and interpretation of LOTUS credits